Plaque and tartar on teeth

 - See your dentist or oral hygienist at least every 6 months for a thorough teeth cleaning and oral exam.
 Some people who have periodontal disease may require more frequent cleanings.

-- Solutions you slosh in your mouth to identify areas of tartar buildup may be helpful.
+- Using solutions you swish in your mouth may help identify areas of plaque buildup.

-Well-balanced meals will help keep your teeth and gums healthy.
+- Well-balanced meals will help keep your teeth and gums healthy.
 Avoid snacking between meals, especially on sticky or sugary foods.
-If you do snack, try to brush afterward.
+If you do snack in the evening, you need to brush afterward.
+No more eating or drinking (water is allowed) after the bedtime brushing.